 Who We Are

+The TMC includes a core of 20 professional singers and 100+ auditioned and experienced volunteer choristers.
 The TMC organization also includes the Mendelssohn Singers, a 70-voice ensemble formed from the ranks of the TMC, giving us more flexibility in both performing venue and repertoire.

 The TMC named Jean-Sébastien Vallée as its new Artistic Director on May 31, 2021, following an extensive international search.
 Jean-Sébastien is only the 8th artistic director in the Choir’s 125-year history.

 The Choir is producing online multi-disciplinary programs during the pandemic.

 The Toronto Mendelssohn Choir is one of Canada’s oldest, largest, and best-known choral ensembles.
 Founded in 1894 by Augustus Vogt, the Choir presented its first concert in Massey Hall, as part of the hall’s inaugural season, on January 15, 1895.